 Walking down to Porto Katsiki beach in Lefkas

-Tip » If you walk a towards the right side of Kathisma Beach and all the way in the end you will find a perfect spot, just for you.
+Off the Beaten Track Tip » If you walk a towards the right side of Kathisma Beach and all the way in the end you will find a perfect spot, just for you.
 A beautiful long beach with no one around.
 Crazy!
 If you are brave enough, you can even go skinny dipping!

 From the port in Vasiliki (in Lefkas) you can take the boat to Kefalonia which takes about 3 hours and departs daily.
 Check http://westferry.gr/ for ferry times.
 This island is larger than Lefkas and with that a little bit busier.
 One of the main attractions is the Melissani cave, where can pay a small fee for a quick tour in this world wonder.
-The roof collapsed 20.000 years ago and when the sunlight kisses the water at noon, it creates an amazing blue/green colour of which many tourist want to see.
+The roof collapsed 20.000 years ago and when the sunlight kisses the water at noon, this results in an amazing blue/green colour of which many tourist want to see.
 It’s worth it if you want to take some good shots of this geological phenomenon.

 Kefalonia is also home to some beautiful beaches of which Myrthos beach is the most popular.
 Make sure you bring a sun umbrella as there is no shade except for underneath the rocks and that almost cost me my head! (mountain goats created a small lawine on top of the cliff and rocks started falling down which just missed my head!)
 I rented a scooter and this is the perfect way to explore.
 Be aware that renting a scooter in high season is only possible when you hire one for more then 3 days.
 Because I don’t like the mass tourism, I picked a cute village to spend my first 2 nights.